OCD

 OCD Symptoms

-Obsessive Compulsive Disorder manifests through a variety of symptoms, affecting individuals in physical, cognitive, emotional, and behavioral ways.
-Consulting an OCD psychiatrist can be beneficial for managing these diverse symptoms.
+Obsessive-Compulsive Disorder (OCD) manifests through a variety of symptoms, affecting individuals in physical, cognitive, emotional, and behavioral ways.

 Physical Symptoms of OCD

-- Compulsions: Repetitive physical actions like washing hands, checking locks, or rearranging objects.
-These actions are performed to alleviate anxiety caused by obsessions, and CBT for OCD often addresses these behaviors.
+• Compulsions: Repetitive physical actions like washing hands, checking locks, or rearranging objects.
+These actions are performed to alleviate anxiety caused by obsessions.

 Cognitive Symptoms of OCD